hdz369/tradeMarkIndexing/README.md

 Once cloning is complete, change into the repository directory:
 - Run `cd tradeMarkIndexing`

-### Download QwenVL model from Huggingface
+### Download QwenVL model (optional)

-- Run `python3 download_qwenvl_ckpt.py` to download model weights to local directory
+manually download the file 'model.safetensors' from Huggingface website: https://huggingface.co/prithivMLmods/Qwen2-VL-OCR-2B-Instruct/tree/main and save under directory `tradeMarkIndexing/local_model_qwenvl`

+If you do not do this step, you will need to download QwenVL model after you enter the docker container in later steps.

 ### Build from Dockerfile